Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 For Oneways
 ___________

-Oneway will rely on the ``wooper:return_state_only(NewState)`` macro: the instance state will be updated, but no result will be returned to the caller, which is not even known.
+Oneway will rely on the ``wooper:return_state(NewState)`` macro: the instance state will be updated, but no result will be returned to the caller, which is not even known.

 For example:

 .. code:: erlang

   setAge(State,NewAge) ->
-	wooper:return_state_only( setAttribute(State,age,NewAge) ).
+	wooper:return_state( setAttribute(State,age,NewAge) ).

 This oneway can be called that way: